-Dr. Felipe Saavedra is a UCLA LGBTQ+ Healthcare Fellow, whose clinical interests include HIV/AIDS and LGBTQ care.
-He is also passionate about medical education and teaching, and reducing healthcare disparities in vulnerable populations.
+Dr. Felipe Saavedra (he/him/his) is an LGBTQ+ Healthcare Fellow, whose clinical interests include HIV/AIDS, transgender, and LGBTQ+ primary care.
+He is passionate about reducing healthcare disparities in vulnerable populations.

-Dr. Saavedra was born and raised in Chile, where he graduated with honors from the University of Chile Faculty of Medicine.
-During his medical training, Dr. Saavedra was a researcher at an HIV/AIDS specialty clinic in Santiago.
-After working in primary care, Dr. Saavedra joined the UCLA International Medical Graduate Program in 2015, and completed his Family Medicine training at UCLA.
+Dr. Saavedra was born and raised in Chile, where he graduated from the University of Chile.
+His passion for advocating for the LGBTQ+ community began as a researcher at an HIV/AIDS specialty clinic in Santiago.
+After working in primary care, Dr. Saavedra moved to the US in 2015 to join a pre-residency program at UCLA, where he also completed his Family Medicine residency training in 2020.

-During his education and training, Dr. Saavedra has looked for opportunities to educate himself and colleagues about critical healthcare issues that impact LGBTQ+ individuals.
-He broadened his residency program's impact on underserved Spanish-speaking communities in LA County, and always advocates for and build bridges to underserved communities.
+During his training, Dr. Saavedra educated himself and colleagues on critical healthcare issues that impact LGBTQ+ individuals.
+He broadened his residency program's impact on Spanish-speaking communities in LA County and consistently advocated for and built bridges to underserved populations.